Parallel harmony

 In music, parallel harmony, also known as harmonic parallelism, harmonic planing or parallel voice leading, is the parallel movement of two or more melodies (see voice leading).

+Effects

+When all voices between chords move in parallel motion, this generally reduces or negates the effect of harmonic progression.
+However, "occasionally chords such as the tonic and dominant may create the sense of harmonic progression".

 Illustrative example

 Lines with parallel harmony can be viewed as a series of chords with the same intervallic structure.
 Parallel means that each note within the chord rises or falls by the same interval.